159949IvanValdez/ch-re-Itzelrosales/SRS - English/Learning Types Classifier.md

   Then the system functions according to users are represented and described with UML use case diagrams.

   ## UML-Use Cases

+  **NOTE:** The color of the actors in these diagrams only serves to differentiate them by their type:

+  - Red: Administratives (School principal and Teacher).

+  - Blue: Academics (Students).

+  - Yellow: External (Parents).

    ### General Use Case